JackD27/JackD27.github.io/README.md

 * Client
     - `cd client` To access Client folder
-    - `npm i` install all dependencies
+    - `npm i` install all client dependencies
     - `npm start` Start the front-end

 **Disclaimer:** I didn't push the .env file into the server folder.
 You will have to make your own database.
 I used PostgreSQL from Heroku.